gvwilson/thirdbit/src/fiction/iffy/index.md

 "Who th' hell is that?"
 Edson demanded.

-"Dunno, but they brought a friend."
+"Dunno, but it brought a friend."
 Iffy pointed at a dot in the sky flying parallel to the hovercraft's course.